Workshop Recordings and Feedback

 This includes power plants above and below OPPD's power plants, because if other systems plants are taken out of service, there will be less power available in the Southwest Power Pool.

-Mark Welsch almost 3 years ago
+Mark Welsch over 3 years ago

 The model should include what would happen to power plants in the Missouri River floodplain if one or more of the upstream dams were to break during a record flood event.

-Mark Welsch almost 3 years ago
+Mark Welsch over 3 years ago

 The model should include a price on carbon.

-Mark Welsch almost 3 years ago
+Mark Welsch over 3 years ago

 The models should have net zero by 2030, 2035 and 2040 included.

-Mark Welsch almost 3 years ago
+Mark Welsch over 3 years ago

 To be a true model, Climate Change must be included.
 Predictions include many more days over 100 degrees.
 What will that do to the load on OPPD's systems?